Internal combustion engine cooling: Basic principles

 Only the fixed parts of the engine, such as the block and head, are cooled directly by the main coolant system.
 Moving parts such as the pistons, and to a lesser extent the crankshaft and connecting rods, must rely on the lubrication oil as a coolant, or to a very limited amount of conduction into the block and thence the main coolant.
 High performance engines frequently have additional oil, beyond the amount needed for lubrication, sprayed upwards onto the bottom of the piston just for extra cooling.
 Air-cooled motorcycles often rely heavily on oil-cooling in addition to air-cooling of the cylinder barrels.

 Liquid-cooled engines usually have a circulation pump.
 The first engines relied on thermosiphon cooling alone, where hot coolant left the top of the engine block and passed to the radiator, where it was cooled before returning to the bottom of the engine.
 Circulation was powered by convection alone.

 Other demands include cost, weight, reliability, and durability of the cooling system itself.

 Conductive heat transfer is proportional to the temperature difference between materials.
 If engine metal is at 250 °C and the air is at 20 °C, then there is a 230 °C temperature difference for cooling.
 An air-cooled engine uses all of this difference.
-In contrast, a liquid-cooled engine might dump heat from the engine to a liquid, heating the liquid to 135 °C (Water's standard boiling point of 100 °C can be exceeded as the cooling system is both pressurised, and uses a mixture with antifreeze) which is then cooled with 20 °C air.
+In contrast, a liquid-cooled engine might dump heat from the engine to a liquid, heating the liquid to 135 °C (water's standard boiling point of 100 °C can be exceeded as the cooling system is both pressurised, and uses a mixture with antifreeze) which is then cooled with 20 °C air.
 In each step, the liquid-cooled engine has half the temperature difference and so at first appears to need twice the cooling area.

 However, properties of the coolant (water, oil, or air) also affect cooling.
-As example, comparing water and oil as coolants, one gram of oil can absorb about 55% of the heat for the same rise in temperature (called the specific heat capacity).
+As example which compares water and oil as coolants, one gram of oil can absorb about 55% of the heat for the same rise in temperature (called the specific heat capacity).
 Oil has about 90% the density of water, so a given volume of oil can absorb only about 50% of the energy of the same volume of water.
 The thermal conductivity of water is about four times that of oil, which can aid heat transfer.
 The viscosity of oil can be ten times greater than water, increasing the energy required to pump oil for cooling, and reducing the net power output of the engine.